joeblankenship1/SDR_GNURadio/README.md

 Software Defined Radio with GNU Radio

+I currently teach this at the Tampa Hackerspace.
+Please feel free to share, fork, and use the materials for educational purposes.

+I also urge you to create wiki pages so we can improve the course content with additional reference material.

 This is based on the tutorial created and provided by Balint Seeber and Ettus Research.
 So many thanks to both.

 The tutorials are found here: